Categories with Families: Unityped, Simply Typed, and Dependently Typed

 are immediate.
 (Note the overloading of $\fst$ and $\snd$.) \end{definition}

 We observe that our construction yields that $\CF(\LF(\C)) = \C$ for each cartesian category with structure $\C$.
 This construction can be lifted to a functor

-where given $\LF(F) : \LF(\C) \to \LF(\D)$ is obtained by letting $F : \C \to \D$ act component-wise.
+where, given $F : \C \to \D$, $\LF(F) : \LF(\C) \to \LF(\D)$ is obtained by letting $F$ act component-wise.
 It is thus clear that all structure is preserved.
-Finally, $\CF$ and $\LF$ do \emph{not} yet form an equivalence: indeed, $\LF(\CF(\C))$ is always \emph{contextual}, as its contexts are inductively generated; whereas $\C$ might not be.
-For instance, any context of $\C$ which is not described as an iterated context extension of types is not accounted for in $\LF(\CF(\C))$.
+Finally, $\CF$ and $\LF$ do \emph{not} yet form an equivalence.
+Indeed, $\LF(\CF(\C))$ is always \emph{contextual} since its contexts are inductively generated, whereas $\C$ might not be.
+For instance, any context of $\C$ which is not obtained as an iterated context extension of types is not accounted for in $\LF(\CF(\C))$.
 However, we have:

 \begin{theorem} The functors $\CF$ and $\LF$ form an equivalence of categories: